Climate Change 101: What is it, and why is it such a big deal?

 For me personally, I grew up knowing it was important to care about the environment, and my Christian upbringing taught me to be a good steward of the earth.
 I watched a little Captain Planet and saw all the PSAs about not littering, pollution being bad for us, and recycling being really good.
 Then my dad took me to see An Inconvenient Truth, which upped the ante quite a bit.
 Caring about the planet went from being a nice facet of being a generally conscious human being to an existential crisis of sorts.
 How could I make a difference in slowing the climate crisis and mitigating the effects on our planet and communities?

 I learned more about the science and consequences of climate change in some college classes that not everyone takes and then in reports and updates from the Intergovernmental Panel on Climate Change, Project Drawdown, and a variety of other publications that not everyone reads.
-We may not all know about the details of what is now a very urgent climate crisis, but we will all be affected by it, so we thought this was an appropriate time to give everyone a refresher.
+We may not all know about the details of what is now a very urgent climate emergency, but we will all be affected by it, so we thought this was an appropriate time to give everyone a refresher.

 Here are some answers to key questions about what climate change is, how it’s happening, and why it’s a big deal: